CamiloCod3/Secure-Login-Admin-API/README.md

 # FastAPI Secure Login & Admin API 🚀🔐

 Welcome to my FastAPI Secure Login & Admin API project! 🎉 This started as a learning adventure into the world of API security, and it’s packed with practical features like secure user authentication, rate limiting, and a few other tricks for keeping things safe and smooth.
-This project isn’t just a simple API—it’s a roadmap for anyone interested in getting serious about security in modern API development.
+This project isn’t just a simple API, it’s a roadmap for anyone interested in getting serious about security in modern API development.

 ## About This Project